oscar-system/Singular.jl/docs/src/polynomial.md

 It also possible to work with Nemo rings, if a type conversion for the Singular coefficients is implemented.
-One has to cast the Nemo ring via 'CoefficientRing' to a suitabel Singular type.
+One has to cast the Nemo ring via 'CoefficientRing' to a suitable Singular type.

 **Examples**